ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 - : bool -> int = <fun>
 ```

 Functions `g` and `f` can be composed because `g` accepts more than what `f` can return.
-The value `` `Broken`` will never pass in the `f |> g` pipe, but it is safe to write it as no unexpected value can make its way through.
+The value `` `Broken`` will never pass from `f` into `g`, but it is safe to write it as no unexpected value can make its way through.

 Closed and open cases are polymorphic because they do not designate a single type but families of types.
-An exact variant type is monomorphic, it corresponds to a single variant type, not a set of variant types.
+An exact variant type is (structurally) monomorphic, it corresponds to a single variant type, not a set of variant types.

 ### Both Open and Closed Polymorphic Variant